As a proud owner of a Pomeranian/Sheltie mix named Turtle Dove, I’ve developed a deep affection for these fluffy little canines.

 Pomeranians have a super thick, fluffy double coat that needs regular grooming.

-You must brush their fur at least once weekly to prevent matting and remove loose hair.
-Remember to trim their nails, clean their ears, and brush their teeth regularly.
+You must brush their fur at least once a week to prevent matting and remove loose hair.
+Remember to trim their nails, clean their ears, and brush their teeth regularly to maintain their overall health.

 Exercise and Mental Stimulation